-Overall, it is considered that the principle of a wind turbine in this location cannot be supported due to the identified unacceptable impacts on the Claxby Radar and Air Traffic Control.
+It is therefore considered that the principle of a wind turbine in this location cannot be supported due to the identified unacceptable impacts on the Claxby Radar and Air Traffic Control.

 Unacceptable impacts have been identified by National Air Traffic Services which the applicant has been unable to show that they can overcome or address.